mhogan-nwra/envector/README.rst

 the cross-track distance from the intended path.

 These use cases and more are well supported by the envector_ package.
-We encourage you to check out the examples_ to help you maximize the utility of envector_.
+We encourage you to check out the examples below to help you maximize the utility of envector_.

 Questions and Answers
 =====================